Results 1 to 20 of 36

 With our limited time, I would hope to find a canyon we could do in about 4 hours, plus drive time, and also on the beginner to intermediate level.
 I don't think hardly any of us will have equipment for a rappel.

 We are probably looking at about 3 destinations total for the trip.
 Maybe 2 biking, and 1 canyon?
 We'll gather the opinions though.

 And also, the almighty buffet.
 Either in Mesquite or Vegas.
 It always tastes better after a good workout.

 A word of caution about slot canyons this time of year.
 Spring runoff is extremely high right now, so be very careful which canyon you choose.
 Zion's canyons are almost out of the question due to either being too technical, too much water, or too cold.
 In other words, almost a mandatory prerequisite for Zions slots right now are full-body wetsuits, and full canyoneering gear (Harnesses, ropes, belay devices, etc).

 I know of one slot just outside Kanarraville that may be do-able, if the water levels are ok.
-Might be worth looking into...My Safety is DeathCricket's Responsibility.
+Might be worth looking into.......the ingenuity of fools should never be misunderestimated!!

 05-09-2005, 01:05 PM #9Originally Posted by rockgremlin

 I guess we can always resort to Snow Canyon, and checking out the lava caves, but I think everybody's done them.

 And if there is no convenient canyon to hit, we'll just do more biking.